 \subsection{Proof of Conjecture~\ref{conj:Lus}}

-Next, we proceed to prove Conjecture~\ref{conj:Lus}.
-Making similar observations as Fact~\ref{fact}, i.e., determine the sign, rearrange the columns$\slash$rows, and delete the two rows which contain a unique $1$ or $-1$, etc., we shall consider the matrix $\tilde{M}_{2n}=[m_{i,j}]_{1\le i,j\le 2n}$ (induced from $M_{2n+2}$), where
+We first make some observations similar to Fact~\ref{fact} by determining the sign, rearranging the columns$\slash$rows, and deleting the two rows which contain a unique $1$ or $-1$, etc..
+This leads us to consider the matrix $\tilde{M}_{2n}=[m_{i,j}]_{1\le i,j\le 2n}$ (induced from $M_{2n+2}$), where